Table of Contents

 - GRANDPARENTS CANNOT PREVENT CHILD RELOCATION IN ARIZONA

-- WHEN ARIZONA CHILD RELOCATION STATUTE IN ARIZONA DOES NOT APPLY
+- WHEN ARIZONA’S CHILD RELOCATION STATUTE DOES NOT APPLY

 - UCCJEA CHILD CUSTODY JURISDICTION IN ARIZONA

-- MENTAL HEALTH RECORDS IN CHILD CUSTODY CASES IN ARIZONA
+- MENTAL HEALTH RECORDS IN ARIZONA CHILD CUSTODY CASES

-- FAILING TO ALLEGE CHANGED CIRCUMSTANCES TO MODIFY CHILD CUSTODY IN ARIZONA
+- FAILING TO ALLEGE A CHANGE IN CIRCUMSTANCES WHEN MODIFYING CHILD CUSTODY

-- CHILD CUSTODY AND NARCISSISTIC A PARENT IN ARIZONA
+- CHILD CUSTODY AND NARCISSISTIC PERSONALITY DISORDERS IN ARIZONA

-- CHANGE CIRCUMSTANCES TO CHANGE CUSTODY IN ARIZONA
+- CHANGE IN CIRCUMSTANCES TO CHANGE CHILD CUSTODY IN ARIZONA

-- EFFECT OF MUTUAL DOMESTIC VIOLENCE ON CHILD CUSTODY IN ARIZONA
+- MUTUAL ACTS OF DOMESTIC VIOLENCE AND CHILD CUSTODY IN ARIZONA

 - PARENTING TIME WITH A NON-BIOLOGICAL CHILD IN ARIZONA

 - WHEN A CHILD CUSTODY HEARING IS REQUIRED IN ARIZONA